onap/integration-simulators-nf-simulator-ves-client/README.md

 Depending on your needs, you are able to change client certificate, replace trustStore to accept new server certificate change keystore and truststore passwords or completely disable client cert authentication.

 For this purpose:
-1. Go to the pnf simulator container into the /app folder.
+1. Go to the ves-client container into the /app folder.
 2. If you want to replace keystore or truststore put them into the /app/store folder.
 3. Edit /app/application.properties file as follow:
 - ssl.clientCertificateEnabled=true (to disable/enable client authentication)